batwolf/monolog-mysql/README.md

 It can log text messages to a specific table, and creates the table automatically if it does not exist.
 The class further allows to dynamically add extra attributes, which are stored in a separate database field, and can be used for later analyzing and sorting.

-# HELP WANTED
+# CLONED FROM wazaari/monolog-mysql

+### BECAUSE ORIGINAL AUTHOR NO LONGER SUPPORTS THIS PACKAGE

-As I do not use this project myself anymore and I do not find the time to maintain this project as it deserves I would be happy to find someone taking it over.
+Original Author: As I do not use this project myself anymore and I do not find the time to maintain this project as it deserves I would be happy to find someone taking it over.
 Please contact me at danielherrmann+gitlab@posteo.de if you'd be interesting to take over that project.
 Thanks!

 # Installation
 monolog-mysql is available via composer.
 Just add the following line to your required section in composer.json and do a `php composer.phar update`.

 ```
-"wazaari/monolog-mysql": ">1.0.0"
+"batwolf/monolog-mysql": ">1.0.0"
 ```

 # Usage